Court Appointed Special Advocates: History

-In 1977, Seattle Superior Court Judge David Soukup was faced with making decisions on behalf of abused and neglected children with only the information provided by the state Child Protective Services.
+In 1977, King County Superior Court Judge David Soukup was faced with making decisions on behalf of abused and neglected children with only the information provided by the state Child Protective Services.
 Soukup formulated the idea that volunteers could be dedicated to a case and speak for children's best interests.
 Fifty volunteers responded to his idea, which started a movement to provide better representation for abused and neglected children throughout the United States.
 By 2007, the National CASA Association had served 2 million children nationwide.

 Current situation

 Since its founding, CASA programming has grown to cover 49 U.S. states and the District of Columbia.
 Each state's program is responsible for developing and funding a budget.
 Some state and local agencies receive government funding, while others do not.
 The National CASA agency relies on pass thru grants from the Office of Juvenile Justice and Delinquency Prevention as well as partnerships with non-profit organizations, philanthropic corporations, and community action groups.

 CASA are generally appointed at the first hearing for the welfare of a child.
 In some states, a child will be assigned a lawyer as guardian ad litem (GAL) to represent the child in court.
 The GAL can double as a CASA, and in some situations, a child will be assigned both a CASA and a GAL.

 There are over 400,000 children aged 0–21 in foster care in the US.

+The U.S. Department of Justice, the principal financial supporter of the National CASA/GAL Association, issued a "High Risk Letter" dated March 29, 2023, signaling a temporary suspension of funding.
+This communication followed a comprehensive joint review conducted in October 2022 by the department's juvenile justice and finance offices.
+The funding suspension arising from this determination has led to staff furloughs at the organization's three national offices located in Seattle, Atlanta, and Washington, D.C.
+Additionally, it has caused delays in the disbursement of pass-through grants to certain local CASA/GAL nonprofits and has contributed to escalating internal tensions within the organization.